Cone Volume Calculator

-This cone volume calculator can help in solving your school problems or can answer your weird day-to-day questions.
-How much ice cream does it fit into my cone?
+This cone volume calculator can help in solving your math problems or can answer your weird day-to-day questions.
+How much ice cream fits into my cone?
 How much cream can I put into the pastry bag?
 Or what's the volume of my conical champagne glass?
-If these are the questions which bother you every day, keep reading!
+If these are the questions that you would like answered, keep reading!

-How to calculate the volume of a cone?
+How to find the volume of a cone?

-Let's calculate how much water does it fit into the conical part of the funnel.
+Let's calculate how much water fits into the conical part of the funnel.

-- Determine the height of the cone.
+- Determine the height of the cone (can be found using the slant height calculator).
 For our funnel, it's 4 in.

 - Enter the base radius.
 It may be equal to 3 in.

-- The volume of the cone is displayed in the calculator - in our case, it's 37.7 cu in.
+- The calculator now displays the volume of the cone – in our case, it's 37.7 cu in.

-Remember that you can change the units to meet your exact needs – click on the unit and select from the list.
-If you need simple volume unit conversion, check out our volume converter tool.
+Remember that you can change the units to meet your exact needs – click on the unit and select it from the list.
+Check out our volume converter tool if you need a simple volume unit conversion.

 Truncated cone volume (volume of frustum)

 A truncated cone is the cone with the top cut off, with a cut perpendicular to the height.
-You can calculate frustum volume by subtracting smaller cone volume (the cut one) from the bigger base one, or use the formula:
+You can calculate frustum volume by subtracting the smaller cone volume (the cut one) from the bigger cone volume (base one) or use the formula:

-ris a radius of the base of a cone, and
+Ris the radius of the base of a cone and

 An example of the volume of a truncated cone calculation can be found in our potting soil calculator, as the standard flower pot is a frustum of a cone.